Citronics/buildroot-fp2/buildroot-external/board/lemon_rauc/README.md

 After building, you'll find in `output/images/`:
 - `sdcard.img` - Complete image with A/B partitioning (to flash on userdata)
-- `boot-a.ext2` - Boot partition for slot A (with slot-specific extlinux.conf)
+- `boot-A.ext2` - Boot partition for slot A (with extlinux.conf)
-- `boot-b.ext2` - Boot partition for slot B (with slot-specific extlinux.conf)
+- `boot-B.ext2` - Boot partition for slot B (with extlinux.conf)
-- `rootfs-a.ext4` - Rootfs partition for slot A (initially used)
+- `rootfs-A.ext4` - Rootfs partition for slot A (initially used)
-- `rootfs-b.ext4` - Rootfs partition for slot B
+- `rootfs-B.ext4` - Rootfs partition for slot B
 - `data.ext4` - Persistent data partition
 - `update.raucb` - RAUC bundle for updates

-### How RAUC Bundle Updates Work

-The update bundle contains a **generic boot.ext2** with a placeholder `extlinux.conf`.
-During installation:

-1. **RAUC extracts the bundle** and detects the target slot (e.g., rootfs.1/boot.1 for Slot B)
-2. **RAUC calls the install hook** (`install-hook.sh`) with `RAUC_SLOT_NAME` environment variable
-3. **The hook modifies extlinux.conf** to set the correct devices:
-  - For Slot A (rootfs.0/boot.0): `bootpart=/dev/mmcblk0p20p1 rootfs=/dev/mmcblk0p20p5`
-  - For Slot B (rootfs.1/boot.1): `bootpart=/dev/mmcblk0p20p2 rootfs=/dev/mmcblk0p20p6`
-4. **The hook also updates rauc.slot** kernel parameter for identification
-5. **RAUC writes the modified boot image** to the target boot partition

 This approach allows a **single generic bundle** to work for both slots, with slot-specific configuration applied at installation time rather than build time.

 **Key files involved**:
-- `board/lemon_rauc/extlinux/extlinux.conf.bundle`: Generic template in bundle
+- `board/lemon_rauc/extlinux/extlinux.conf`: Generic template used for boot images and bundle
-- `board/lemon_rauc/overlay/etc/rauc/install-hook.sh`: Hook that modifies extlinux.conf
-- `board/lemon_rauc/scripts/create-rauc-bundle.sh`: Creates bundle with hook reference
+- `board/lemon_rauc/scripts/create-rauc-bundle.sh`: Creates bundle with `boot.img` and `rootfs.ext4`

 ## Initial Installation